Category: Human rights law

 The law is not simple when it comes to proving that a dog is a service animal.
 Kelly Doctor discusses how you can make sure that your dog is able to support you when you need it most.

 February 24 is Pink Shirt Day, a day of action against bullying.
 At Goldblatt Partners, our labour and employment lawyers frequently help clients deal with workplace harassment and bullying.
-In this post, Erin Moores takes you through some of the hard but practical considerations you should think about if you are being harassed at work.
+In this post, we take you through some of the hard but practical considerations you should think about if you are being harassed at work.